 What can I do?

 The museum offers a number of experiences for families.
 Free scavenger hunts can be picked up at the information desk.
-Free programming options include Thursday Art Stories, Second Sundays Family Days, and Stroller Tours.
+Free programming options include Thursday Art Stories, Sunday Open Studios for Families, and Play Days.
 Visit clevelandart.org/learn to discover more.

 Preschoolers are curious, so exploring treasures together will excite that curiosity and set the stage for amazing conversations.
 Our staff members are trained to work with children, and are happy to answer your child’s questions.